• Skip to primary navigation

 Recipe by Aimee

-Peanut butter and jelly oatmeal is a delicious way to have pb&j for breakfast!
-It's packed with healthy fiber and protein and topped with fresh berries!
-Kids and adults will both love this creative oatmeal recipe!
+Peanut butter and jelly oatmeal is a delicious way to have pb&j for breakfast.
+It's packed with fiber and protein and topped with fresh berries.

 Print Recipe Pin Recipe